-NUTRITION AND WELLNESS (UFNW)
+CONCENTRATION IN NUTRITION AND WELLNESS (UFNW)

-This concentration is for students who do not plan to pursue requirements for the Registration Exam for dietitians.
+This concentration is for students who anticipate careers in wellness, and food and nutrition-related fields.
 Students take basic science courses in chemistry and biology in addition to a core of food and nutrition courses that provide a general background in nutrition and health, community nutrition, and foodservice management.
 Students are encouraged to choose a minor that provides an area of specialization.
+This concentration does not meet the requirements to pursue a career as a Registered Dietitian.
+Students may choose this concentration at any time.